jessepav/lacygoill-wiki-backup/ranger.md

 # kakoune

-This text editor has commands to quickly open ranger in Tmux panes or X11 windows: https://github.com/mawww/kakoune/blob/master/rc/extra/ranger.kak
+This text editor has commands to quickly open ranger in tmux panes or X11 windows: https://github.com/mawww/kakoune/blob/master/rc/extra/ranger.kak
 # Keybindings.md
 Here is a place for useful custom key bindings.
 Share what you got!